Russeifa

 Russeifa (الرصيفة, also spelled Ruseifa(h), Rusaifa(h), Russiefa, etc., also with preceding article el-, al-, er- or ar-) is a city in Zarqa Governorate in Jordan.
 It had a population of 472,604 inhabitants in 2015, making it the fourth-largest city in Jordan, after Amman, Irbid, and Zarqa.

 Geography

 The city of Russeifa is located in the Central region of Jordan, in the Zarqa River basin, on the Amman-Zarqa highway.
 Amman, Zarqa, and Russeifa form one large metropolitan area, the second-largest metropolitan area in the Levant, after Damascus.
 Administratively, the city belongs to Zarqa Governorate.

 Demographics

+In 1961 the population of Russeifa was 6,200 inhabitants; 3,400 males and 2,800 females.

 The Jordan National Census of 2004 showed the population of Russeifa as 268,237.
 The female to male ratio was 48.46% to 51.54%.
 Jordanian citizens made up 89.6% of Russeifa's population.

 Districts of Metropolitan Russeifa

 The metropolitan area is divided into five districts as follows: